bobis33/VEngineRS/README.md

 cargo clippy
 ```

+## Security
+See the [security policy](https://github.com/bobis33/RustEngine/blob/main/SECURITY.md) for more information.

 ## Contributing

 Want to contribute?
 See [contributing guidelines](https://github.com/bobis33/RustEngine/blob/main/CONTRIBUTING.md).

 ## License
 This project is licensed under the MIT License.
-See the [license](https://github.com/bobis33/RustEngine/blob/main/) file for details
+See the [license](https://github.com/bobis33/RustEngine/blob/main/LICENSE.md) file for details.